Saint Patrick's Day: Canada

+Saint Patrick's Day is a government holiday in Newfoundland and Labrador.
+The island Newfoundland has strong historic and cultural ties to Ireland and is cited as the most Irish place outside of Ireland.
+Approximately 20% of Newfoundland's population consists of Irish Newfoundlanders.

 One of the longest-running and largest Saint Patrick's Day (le jour de la Saint-Patrick) parades in North America occurs each year in Montreal, whose city flag includes a shamrock in its lower-right quadrant.
 The yearly celebration has been organised by the United Irish Societies of Montreal since 1929.
 The parade has been held yearly without interruption since 1824.
 Saint Patrick's Day itself, however, has been celebrated in Montreal since as far back as 1759 by Irish soldiers in the Montreal Garrison following the British conquest of New France.

 In Saint John, New Brunswick Saint Patrick's Day is celebrated as a week-long celebration.
 Shortly after the JP Collins Celtic Festival is an Irish festival celebrating Saint John's Irish heritage.
 The festival is named for a young Irish doctor James Patrick Collins who worked on Partridge Island (Saint John County) quarantine station tending to sick Irish immigrants before he died there himself.

 In Manitoba, the Irish Association of Manitoba runs a yearly three-day festival of music and culture based around Saint Patrick's Day.

 In 2004, the CelticFest Vancouver Society organised its first yearly festival in downtown Vancouver to celebrate the Celtic Nations and their cultures.
 This event, which includes a parade, occurs each year during the weekend nearest Saint Patrick's Day.